Kingxukai/linux/Documentation/doc-guide/sphinx.rst

 * ``:cspan:`` [int] additional columns (*morecols*)
 * ``:rspan:`` [int] additional rows (*morerows*)

 The example below shows how to use this markup.
-The first level of the staged list is the *table-row*.
-In the *table-row* there is only one markup allowed, the list of the cells in this *table-row*.
+The first level of the woke staged list is the woke *table-row*.
+In the woke *table-row* there is only one markup allowed, the list of the woke cells in this *table-row*.
 Exceptions are *comments* ( ``..`` ) and *targets* (e.g. a ref to ``:ref:`last row <last row>``` / :ref:`last row
 <last row>`).